Fawazy/Fawazy/README.md

 # 👋 Hi, I'm Fawaz Yahya

 I am a Data Analyst with experience designing KPI-driven reporting solutions using **Power BI, Power Query, SQL, and Excel**.
-Currently pursuing an **MSc in Data Science & Analytics**, with applied experience in data transformation, relational modeling, and large-scale structured data analysis.
+I recently completed and hold a **MSc in Data Science & Analytics**, with applied experience in data transformation, relational modeling, and large scale structured data analysis.

-I specialize in transforming multi-source datasets into structured, decision-ready reporting models that support operational and strategic decision-making.
+I specialize in transforming multi source datasets into structured, decision ready reporting models that support operational and strategic decision making.

 ---